 3a.
 A regulatory framework for AI

-The social technology design action area addresses the question as to how humans and machines can collaborate in the future and how socio-technological systems will be organised.
+This area addresses the question how humans and machines can collaborate in the future and how socio-technological systems will be organised.
 Humans and AI-based systems will increasingly engage with one another in the future, especially during production processes and in the delivery of services but also in a social context.
-This marks a fundamental change in the relationship between man and machine and gives rise to new systems.
+This marks a fundamental change in the relationship between man and machine.
 The handing over of decisions to AI-based systems raises ethical, social or legal questions.
 To ensure that we can navigate this new terrain safely, we will scrutinise existing principles and regulations and formulate new ones where necessary.